feuerwagen/marlinc-admin-bundle/README.md

 ## Install

-Be sure that SonataAdminBundle and SonataClassificationBundle are working.
+Be sure that SonataAdminBundle is working.

 Install this bundle using composer: